Document Control

 Tip: You can upload several files at the same time by selecting multiple files in the file picker or by dragging a group of files onto the page.

-Organizing your files
+Organising your files

 Keep your files tidy so you and your team can find things quickly